 Kampus

-Manctopia developers Capital and Centric’s big city centre project is now in full bloom after a few years in development.
-Top notch food and drink spots here include NYC style pizza from Nell’s, baked goods from Pollen and Great British Pie Co, and Mezcal and Mexican food from Madre.
+Just across the water from Canal Street, spots here include NYC pizza from Nell’s, baked goods from Pollen and Great British Pie Co, and Mezcal and Mexican food from Madre.
 Central to the Kampus space is a lush, jungle-like garden with wrought iron chairs and tables nestled amid the shrubbery.
-Alongside the canal, there is a large beer garden which plays host to various pop up bars throughout the year.
-Head up the steps next to Nell’s to get to an upstairs terrace that is the ideal spot for catching late afternoon/early evening rays.
-Up here, you can choose from drinks and modern Chinese from Yum Cha or wine and elevated small plates from the Beeswing.
-A sure fire winner for good times in the sun.
+Head up the steps next to Nell’s to get to an upstairs terrace that is the ideal spot for catching late afternoon and early evening rays.
+Up here, you can choose from drinks and modern Chinese from Yum Cha or wine and tapas from The Beeswing.

 The Lawn Club

 If designer shops, high end restaurants, and a jug of Pimms are more your cup of tea than sitting next to blokes sinking pints with their tops off at a picnic table, head for Spinningfields.
-The Lawn Club is this area’s summer go to spot with a massive terrace – currently sponsored by Chase – that features little private wooden cabins as well as open seating areas decked with planters filled with colourful flowers.
-There’s an un-intimidating food menu with something for everyone here and it gets super busy so make sure you book to avoid disappointment.
-One for a special occasion.
+The Lawn Club is this area’s summer go to spot with a massive terrace that features little private wooden cabins as well as open seating areas decked with planters filled with colourful flowers.
+There’s a food menu with something for everyone here, but it does get super busy so make sure you book to avoid disappointment.

 The Mews